DubG1/perf-oriented-dev/solutions/sh3/results.md

 npb_bt_a

-binvchrs consumes the most time because it is called often and is related to matmul_sub since they have an equal number of calls compute_rhs, y_solve, x_solve and z_solve seem to be more complex since they are called far less times but still consume a significant amout of time
+binvchrs consumes the most time because it is called often just like matmul_sub compute_rhs, y_solve, x_solve and z_solve seem to be more complex since they are called far less times but still consume a significant amout of time, they could be adjusted to improve the performance of our program

 | Time (%) | Cumulative (seconds) | Self (seconds) | Calls     | ms/call | ms/call | Name              |
 |----------|----------------------|----------------|-----------|---------|---------|-------------------|